baggachipz/dumb-musings/src/blog/posts/wordscapes-the-casino-in-your-pocket.md

 ## The Scam, Visualized

 To test this, I created a [spreadsheet](/img/mt-fortune.xlsx).
-For 28 consecutive days, I played the game in full; paying to continue when a rock appeard, until I reached the end.
+For 28 consecutive days, I played the game in full; paying to continue when a rock appeared, until I reached the end.
 (This cost me a lot of coins!)
 To control for selection bias, I randomized (`RANDBETWEEN(1,4)`) the card to choose and recorded the result of my choice for each step: rock or no rock.
+Much credit to my big-brained data analyst wife for the fancy charts.
 The result of which card I chose didn't really affect whether it was a rock:

 <figure class="chart">
   <img src="/img/mt-fortune-by-card.png" alt="Mt.
 Fortune card distribution" />